nodejs/nodejs.org/pages/en/blog/announcements/v22-release-announce.md

 Try out the new Node.js 22 release!
 We’re always happy to hear your feedback.
 Testing your applications and modules with Node.js 22 helps to ensure the future compatibility of your project with the latest Node.js changes and features.

 Also of note is that Node.js 18 will go End-of-Life in April 2025, so we advise you to start planning to upgrade to Node.js 20 (LTS) or Node.js 22 (soon to be LTS).

+Looking to the future, the [Next-10](https://github.com/nodejs/next-10) team is running a survey to gather info from the ecosystem.
+Help shape the future of Node.js by participating.
+Submit your feedback [here](TBD).

 [CHANGELOG]: https://github.com/nodejs/node/releases/tag/v22.0.0